Active Referral Exercise Programmes

-GP Exercise Referral is a selection of physical activity programmes for people with controlled medical conditions, whose health would benefit from being more active.
+Exercise Referral is a selection of physical activity programmes for people with controlled medical conditions, whose health would benefit from being more active.
 Each programme helps people to be active in a safe environment and manage the symptoms of their condition.

 What programmes are available?